What is CAPP?

 - Informing Timetabling

-- Informing the mandatory registration scripts which ensure students are correctly registered on the correct mandatory courses for their programme of study
+- Informing the mandatory registration scripts which ensure students are correctly registered on the correct mandatory modules for their programme of study

 - Informing the Mark Management System

-- Informs the information given to prospective students about their degree programme (essentially the mandatory courses) as part of our legal obligation under CMA (Competition and Market Authority) rules
+- Informs the information given to prospective students about their degree course (essentially the mandatory modules) as part of our legal obligation under CMA (Competition and Market Authority) rules

 How can I view my CAPP Report?